interactiveaudiolab/jekyll-now/_posts/2017-7-12-Hello_World.md

 ## What is a stream?
 What is a source?

-Above, we refer to individual sonic _"streams"_ [3], a term popularized by psychologist Albert Bregman; by _"stream"_ we mean a set of connected auditory events.
+Above, we refer to individual sonic _"streams"_ <a id="footnote-3-ref" href="#footnote-3">[3]</a>, a term popularized by psychologist Albert Bregman; by _"stream"_ we mean a set of connected auditory events.
 Often these are from the same sound source.
 Consider for a second, the sound of footsteps, or even a sentence.
 Each footstep is discreet, but they are all from the same source and go together.
 Similarly, the individual words in a sentence spoken aloud are typically grouped together, even if there is silence between words.
 A single note is just a note, but many notes ordered in a particular way can create a violin solo, or back beat.

 We now examine what a **source** _is_ and what it _is not_.
 While it may seem obvious, at first, the definition of “a source” is ill-defined.
 For instance, consider a guitar-bass-drums trio.
 The guitar playing a solo seems like a single source, while the bass player and drummer are also individual sources, but doesn't a guitar have five strings?
 Couldn't they each be considered a source?
 How about each of the individual drums on the drumset.
 What if the trio's song is playing on the radio at a cocktail party?
 Then the radio might be one source, and each individual talker might be a source too.
 We could go on and on and on…